neonfuz/orthelleo/README.md

+# Orthelleo

+This is an implementation of the game Reversi.
+Live PWA [HERE](https://neonfuz.github.io/orthelleo).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>